alsantosrafael/travel-saga/README.md

 ## Travel Saga Orchestrated Project

 ### Intro
 Welcome!
-In this project I am build a travel management system employing the Saga Orchestrated Architectural Pattern.
+In this project I am building a travel management system employing the Saga Orchestrated Architectural Pattern.

 ### Architecture
 This project consists of a collection of distributed systems that communicate either through kafka messaging or HTTP Rest requests with each other.